 There are two different Linden Centre compounds that Microcampus students might call home during their time in Xizhou.

-During the fall trips, students and chaperones stay at the Yangzhuoran compound, which is a five-minute walk from Sifang Jie, the village square.
+One possible home may be the Yangzhuoran compound, which is a five-minute walk from Sifang Jie, the village square.
 It is also a five-minute walk from the edge of the village, beyond which is farmland and a beautiful view of the surrounding mountains.

 Xizhou, which is located approximately 20 kilometers from Dali Old Town in Yunnan Province, is an absolutely remarkable place in so many ways: year-round beautiful weather, gorgeous mountain scenery, interesting old architecture, and a slow, relaxed pace of life centered around Sifang Jie, the village square.